 - Team-Based Learning.
 Companies use high-function teams to solve today’s complex business problems.
-To prepare student for this environment, students will participate on a small team during the program to learn, grow, and excel together.
+To prepare the students for this environment, students will participate in a small team during the program to learn, grow, and excel together.

 - Small Class, Selective Peer Group: The class size will be small so each student engages with professors and classmates in a dynamic, rigorous learning environment.

 - World-Class Faculty: Students in the program will take classes from Mays Business School’s world-class faculty.
 Our professors are respected experts in their fields, renowned for their cutting-edge research and passion for teaching.